EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/getting_started/python_setup.md

 ```
 ````

-One of the main features of Jupyter Lab is to enable viewing and editing `Jupyter notebooks`, which are interactive documents that combine code, visualizations, and narrative text, and are used by scientists to experiment with code and and demosntrate workflows.
+One of the main features of Jupyter Lab is to enable viewing and editing `Jupyter notebooks`, which are interactive documents that combine code, visualizations, and narrative text, and are used by scientists to experiment with code and and demonstrate workflows.
 To have a better idea of what this looks like, you can have a look at our [Jupyter notebooks](../exploring_further/notebook_case_studies/gallery.md) page.

 ## Install Napari